 Claims 1-2, 7-10, 12-13, 17-18, 21- 27 of the '227 Patent Defendants' System prominence, signal volume, or signal severity as the violation of the vehicle separation criteria approaches or extends beyond a vehicle separation threshold.
-27. The collision avoidance system of claim 24, further comprising a The Defendants' system includes a central tracking unit, that monitors the location of multiple vehicles equipped with vehicle modules. central tracking unit in communication with each rail vehicle module, the central tracking unit operable to track the location of each rail vehicle module.
-Humatics API Cother Sensors External Systems (Dispatch, Visualizations, etc.)
+27. The collision avoidance system of claim 24, The Defendants' system includes a central tracking unit, that monitors the location of multiple vehicles equipped with vehicle modules. further comprising a central tracking unit in communication with each rail vehicle module, the central tracking unit operable to track the location of each rail vehicle module.
+Lumatics API Other Sensors External Systems (Dispatch, Visualizations, etc.)